Machine Problem Policies

 If you accidentally defeat the test cases (ex: an incorrect value happened to pass the test cases, but it was achieved by an attempt to solve the problem), your grade may be adjusted to reflect the true correctness of your code.
 You should not just rely on the green bar to know your code is working.

 If your purposefully defeat the test cases (ex: comment everything out, hard-coding specific return values that score 100% on the tests without doing the puzzle), this is just a violation of my trust in you.
-You will get a zero on the MP, it’s a violation of academic integrity, and all of your MPs will be manually graded for complete correctness to the specification instead of using automated tests (you don’t want this).
+You will get a zero on the MP, it’s a violation of academic integrity, and all of your MPs will be manually graded for complete correctness to the specification instead of using automated tests (you DO NOT want this).